Resolve conflicts

 • Get remote changes for the production.categories and production.brands tables.

-1. In the Conflicts section, select the checkbox next to the sales.customers table and then select Get Local.
+1. In the Conflicts section, select the checkbox next to the sales.customers table, then click Get Local.

 Dev1 - Conflicts: Get Local